So many factors go into how much the policy will cost, as well as whether or not an individual will even qualify for the

-For example, if you have a condition such as Thromboangitis Obliterans – also known as Buerger Disease – then you may have had trouble with qualifying for life insurance coverage in the past.
-This is true also for those suffering from other illnesses such as diabetes or dementia to name a few.
-There are also companies who offer life insurance for obese individuals.
+For example, if you have a health condition such as Thromboangitis Obliterans – also known as Buerger Disease – then you may have had trouble with qualifying for life insurance coverage in the past.

 Doing so can help you to find the right carrier for you – and it can also help in saving you countless hours of time and frustration throughout the application process.